 Croatia is indeed one of the most beautiful Mediterranean countries.
-And while you may’ve already heard of Dubrovnik or Split, there are hundreds (yes, hundreds) of beautiful coastal cities and towns to explore.
+And while you may have already heard of Dubrovnik or Split, there are hundreds (yes, hundreds) of beautiful coastal places to explore.
 Zadar still has an atmosphere of a smaller town, but boasts attractions and rich heritage.
-It also has the most magical sunset in the World, at least that’s what Alfred Hitchcock once stated.
-One day may not be enough to see everything this charming Mediterranean city has to offer, but you’ll make to see quite a bit.
+It also has the most magical sunset in the world, at least that’s what Alfred Hitchcock once stated.
+One day may not be enough to see everything this charming Mediterranean city has to offer, but you’ll be able to see quite a bit.
 Definitely a city that shouldn’t be missed on your trip to Croatia!

 What’s the best time to visit Zadar?

-Like most of the coastal Croatia – the best time to visit is either spring or summer.
-July and August are the peak season and may be a bit crowded with tourists at that time.
-However, it’s the time of the year when there are loads of activities along the coast including Zadar.
-Not to mention it’s the best time for hitting the beach, since the weather is mostly hot and sunny.
-Early June and early September would be perfect for those who want to skip huge crowds and still enjoy the summer weather and atmosphere.
-If possible, skip visiting during the winter.
+Just like anywhere else on Croatia‘s coast, you should come here in spring or summer.
+July and August are the peak season and maybe a bit crowded with tourists.
+However, this is the time of the year when there are loads of activities all along the country’s coast, including Zadar.
+Not to mention it’s when you absolutely must hit the beach – the weather is ideal for that.
+Early June and early September would be perfect for people who don’t want huge crowds and still but still want to experience fine weather and summer atmosphere.
+If possible, skip visiting during winter.

 Zadar stands for the oldest continuously inhabited city in Croatia.
-In 4th century BC it was founded as a Illyrain settlement named Iader.
-Three centuries later it became a Roman municipium and, later, Roman colonia.
-The Old Town of Zadar still holds the characteristics of an Ancient Roman City.
-During the history, it used to be under the rule of Byzanth, Franks, Venice Republic, Austria, France, Italy, and finally brought back to Croatia after the World War II.
-During that War the whole city was heavily destroyed in bombing and more than 60% of the buildings suffered huge damages.
+In the 4th century BC, it was founded as an Illyrain settlement named Iader.
+Three centuries later, it became a Roman municipium and, later, Roman colonia.
+The Old Town of Zadar still holds the characteristics of an ancient Roman city.
+During history, it used to be under the rule of Byzanth, Franks, Venice Republic, Austria, France, Italy and was finally brought back to Croatia after World War II.
+During that war, the whole city suffered a lot due to bombing, and more than 60% of the buildings suffered a lot of damage.

-Today, 70 years later, Zadar is fully recovered.
-During the past few decades, it’s established as one of the greatest Croatian student city, so it’s quite easy to spot many young people living there.
-Rich heritage, newly open museums and attractions like Sea Organ and the Greeting to the Sun attract more and more visitors each year.
+Today, 70 years later, Zadar has fully recovered.
+During the past few decades, it has established itself as one of the greatest Croatian student cities, so it’s quite easy to spot many young people living there.
+Rich heritage, newly opened museums and attractions like Sea Organ and the Greeting to the Sun attract more and more visitors every year.

-Check out the Forum and drink coffee on this Ancient quare
+Check out the Forum and drink coffee on this ancient square

-Start your day on the Zadar’s Ancient square – Forum.
-One can describe Forum as an open air museum due to the number of artifacts that can be found on the site.
+Start your day on Zadar’s ancient square – Forum.
+One can describe it as an open air museum due to the number of artifacts that can be found on the site.
 When you look closely, it’s pretty easy to spot where the Roman streets and the square once used to be.
-There’re also some very important buildings around the square – Cathedral of st. Anastasia, the Iconic Saint Donatus church and the Archaeological museum.
-The Forum square is the perfect place to capture some amazing photos and people watch.
-Since there are many cafe bars around the square it’s surely the best spot for your morning espresso.
+There are also some very important buildings around the square – Cathedral of St. Anastasia, the iconic Saint Donatus church and the Archaeological Museum.
+The Forum is a perfect place to capture some amazing photos and do some people watching.
+Since there are many cafe bars around the square, it’s surely the best spot for your morning coffee.

 Visit the church of St. Donatus

 The materials from the Roman forum were used in its construction.
-It’s built in a circular shape, with the 3 radially situated apses and circular gallery.
+It’s built in a circular shape, with three radially situated apses and a circular gallery.
 Climb that gallery and explore the pretty unique interior and enjoy the peaceful and serene atmosphere of the church.

-Zadar may not be that big, but still has a variety of amazing museums.
+Zadar may not be that big, but it still has a variety of amazing museums.
 Since you only have one day in Zadar, you’ll only have time to properly visit one museum.
-Archaeological Museum really is an excellent museum for those that enjoy history and arts.
-It holds a huge (three floors) collection of the historical artifacts, especially those from the Roman time.
+Archaeological Museum really is an excellent museum for those who enjoy history and arts.
+It holds a huge (three floors) collection of historical artifacts, especially those from the Roman time.

 Another great museum is the Museum of Ancient Glass.
-It features some very unusual glass pieces, and traces the history of the region through the prism of the glass treasures.
-On the top floor you can learn about glass blowing technique by watching a blower’s demonstration.
+It features some very unusual glass pieces and traces the history of the region through the prism of the glass treasures.
+On the top floor, you can learn about the glass blowing technique by watching a blower’s demonstration.

 The last but not least is the Museum of illusions.
-It’s the interactive museum, full of optical illusions that would be extremely interesting to the kids, but even adults will enjoy it.
+It’s an interactive museum, full of optical illusions that will be extremely interesting to kids, but even adults can enjoy it.
 Bring the camera inside, since many illusions get more exciting with the use of a camera.

-After you’re done with the Forum, walk the Kalelarga street also known as Siroka street (Wide street).
+After you’re done with the Forum, walk the Kalelarga street, also known as Široka street (Wide street).
 It’s the most famous street among locals and definitely the liveliest one.
-There are numerous shops, bars, bakeries, ice-cream shops so it’s pretty easy to get distracted.
-At the end of the street you’ll reach the Narodni trg (People’s square), another picturesque Mediterranean square.
-There’re many important historical buildings on the square.
-You’ll easily spot City Guard, City Lodge, City hall building and the pre-Romanesque church of St. Lawrence.
+There are numerous shops, bars, bakeries, ice-cream shops, so it’s pretty easy to get distracted.
+At the end of the street you’ll reach Narodni trg (People’s Square), another picturesque Mediterranean square.
+There are many important historical buildings here.
+You’ll easily spot City Guard, City Lodge, city hall and the pre-Romanesque church of St. Lawrence.

 Not far from the People’s square there is another one, but slightly different – the Five Wells Square known as Trg 5 Bunara.
-The cistern and these five wells, lined up in a row, were built by Venetians during the 16th century, to help the citizens withstand Turkish siege.
+The cistern and these five wells, lined up in a row, were built by the Venetians during the 16th century to help the citizens withstand a Turkish siege.
 It’s definitely a great place to capture some amazing photos.
-Afterwards climb the lush Park above the square for a nice view and some refreshment during the warm months.
+Afterwards, climb the lush park above the square for a nice view and some refreshments during the warm months.